 - Cosmetic surgery unless it was necessary to improve a deformity related to a congenital abnormality, an injury from an accident or trauma, or a disfiguring disease. - Life insurance or income protection policies. - The Medicare tax on your wages and tips or the Medicare tax paid as part of the self-employment tax or household employment taxes. - Nursing care for a healthy baby.
 But you may be able to take a credit for the amount you paid.
-See the instructions for Form 1040, line 41. - Illegal operations or drugs. - Nonprescription medicines. - Travel your doctor told you to take for rest or a change. - Funeral, burial, or cremation costs.
+See the instructions for Form 1040, line 44. - Illegal operations or drugs. - Nonprescription medicines (including nicotine gum and certain nicotine patches).